defi-ventures/BlockX-chain/docs/intro/overview.md

 ### Features

-Here’s a glance at some of the key features of Tokn:
+Here’s a glance at some of the key features of BlockX:

 * Web3 compatibility
 * High throughput via [Tendermint Core](https://github.com/tendermint/tendermint)